marcelosabadini/pipedrive-to-csv/README.md

 ## What you have to config

-Please, open the requirements.txt and put your API key.
+Please, open the `config.py` and put your API key.
 Just it! have a fan :)